jfreboud/jfreboud.github.io/_posts/2021-12-12-linear-function.markdown

 $ o^{k-1}_3 $ (workout regularly) and not linked at all to $ o^{k-1}_2 $ (had a rare operation as a child).

 What we must keep in mind here is that the **weights** give some sort of uniqueness to every **neuron**.
-We could even give some "meaning" to them but that is the hardest part.
+It is then possible to give some "meaning" to the different **neurons** though that is the hardest part...

 ## Link with the Activation Potential in Biology